twplatformlabs/psk-aws-platform-vpc/README.md

 	</p>
 </div>

 While the PSK lab only makes use of two vpc, a typical multi-region Engineering Platform would have many more.
 At which point the need arises to generate a deployment pipeline in an automated manner rather than manually maintain.
-This pipeline introduces the tool `circlecigen` which demonstrates a python approach to managing what will increasing become a dynamic range of cluster instances.
+This pipeline introduces the tool [circlecigen](https://github.com/ThoughtWorks-DPS/circlecigen) which demonstrates a python approach to managing what will increasing become a dynamic range of engineering platform components within circleci and terraform.

 ## reservations